-SMS is a mechanism to deliver short data messages over the Iridium satellite network to the NIPRNet/Internet.
+SMS is a mechanism to deliver short data messages over the Iridium satellite network to the NIPRNet/internet.
 Iridium SMS incorporates a subset of the GSM SMS features.
 Each SMS message can be up to 160 text characters (7-bit coded) in length.
 The text characters are based on a 7-bit alphabet, which is encoded and transmitted as 8-bit data, hence the 140 octet (byte) maximum message size.

-SMS is a store and forward method of transmitting messages to and from an Iridium modem.
-The short message from the modem is stored in a central Short Message Service Center (SMSC) which then forwards it to the destination.
-In the case that the recipient is not available, the SMSC will attempt to deliver the SMS message until it is delivered or the validity period expires.
+SMS is a store-and-forward method of transmitting messages to and from an Iridium modem.
+The short message from the modem is stored in a central Short Message Service Center (SMSC), which then forwards it to the destination.
+If the recipient is not available, the SMSC attempts to deliver the SMS message until it is delivered or the validity period expires.
 SMS supports a limited confirmation of message delivery.
-The sender of the short message can request to receive a return message notifying them whether the short message has been delivered or not.
+The sender of the short message can request to receive a return message notifying them whether or not the short message has been delivered.
 With this option, the originator gets a confirmation that the message was delivered to the SMSC.
-Unlike standard GSM, the Iridium SMS can only acknowledge that the message was delivered to the SMSC and not the end-destination.
+Unlike standard GSM, the Iridium SMS can only acknowledge that the message was delivered to the SMSC and not the end destination.